 The PFLAG San Diego County Scholarship Portfolio

-PFLAG San Diego and its collaborators are pleased to offer these scholarships in 2020.
+PFLAG San Diego and its collaborators are pleased to offer these scholarships.
 Minimum scholarship amounts are $2,000, and more than one scholarship may be awarded in a given category.
 Applicants are encouraged to address the additional award factors considered for these named scholarships when submitting their essays.

 Gary A. Marcus Scholarship for the Fine and Applied Arts